get-set-fetch/scraper/README.md

   - Considers the page loaded and ready to be scraped when there are no more DOM changes within the specified amount of time (milliseconds).
 Useful for bypassing preloader content.
   - default: 1000
 - `stabilityTimeout`
-  - Maximum waiting time (miliseconds) for achieving DOM stability in case of a continuously updated DOM (ex: timers, countdowns).
+  - Maximum waiting time (milliseconds) for achieving DOM stability in case of a continuously updated DOM (ex: timers, countdowns).
   - default: 3000

 ## Scrape